drashland/moogle/README.md

 2. Adds the second argument you provide to `.addItem()` to the lookup table.

 The search term is what you can search for in the index.
-If your search term matches anything in the index, the `IndexService` will take the IDs associated with the search term and use them to target items in the lookup table.
+If your search term matches anything in the index, `Moogle` will take the IDs associated with the search term and use them to target items in the lookup table.

 For example, if you call `.addItem(["hello"], "world")`, the `index` property